openpeeps/libvips-nim/README.md

 Libvips is generally 4-8x faster than other graphics processors such as GraphicsMagick and ImageMagick.
 Check the benchmark: [Speed and Memory Use](https://github.com/libvips/libvips/wiki/Speed-and-memory-use)

-The intent for this is to enable developers to build extremely fast image processors in Go, which is suited well for concurrent requests.
+The intent for this is to enable developers to build extremely fast image processors in Nim language, which is suited well for concurrent requests.

 ## Examples
 _todo_